limjiajing123/portfolio_instance_only/README.md

 ## What I'd build next

-- **RAG pipeline** — store portfolio data in a vector database for semantic search instead of exact keyword matching in `search_portfolio`
-- **LangFuse evals** — automated scoring of response quality, not just logging
-- **Streaming responses** — stream Gemini output token by token for better UX
+- **Streaming responses** — stream Gemini output token by token for better perceived latency
+- **Latency instrumentation** — measure each stage, then optimize the actual bottleneck
+- **LangFuse evals** — automated scoring of response quality (LLM-as-judge), not just logging
+- **Cache key normalization** — catch more cache hits by normalizing query phrasing
 - **ECS migration** — move from manual deploy script to AWS ECS for automatic scaling and health management

 ---